 - Place a sheet of plastic wrap on a clean, dry work surface.
 Add the butterflied tenderloins on top of the plastic and cover with a second sheet of plastic wrap.
-Pound the meat with a meat mallet or rolling pin until it is approximately 1/3” thick throughout.
+Pound the pork tenderloin with a meat tenderizing mallet or a rolling pin for meat until it is approximately 1/3” thick throughout.
 Season lightly with salt and black pepper.

 - Heat olive oil in a large skillet over medium heat.
 Add chopped apples, red onion, and mushrooms.
 Cook, occasionally stirring, until the apples are soft and mushrooms and onion browned approximately 8-10 minutes.
 Season with salt and black pepper, to taste.

 - Spread the stuffing mixture onto the prepared pork tenderloins and roll up tightly.
-Secure the roasts with kitchen string or toothpicks.
+Secure the roasts with butcher string or premium toothpicks.

 - Carefully transfer the tenderloins to a large roasting pan.
 Using a pastry brush, coat the outside of each roast with the apple cider/wine mixture, then pour half of the remaining liquid into the pan.
 Sprinkle roasts lightly with salt and black pepper, if desired, before placing the roasting pan into the pre-heated oven.